JuliaLang/julia/doc/stdlib/base.rst

 .. function:: Task(func)

-   Create a ``Task`` (i.e. thread, or coroutine) to execute the given function.
+   Create a ``Task`` (i.e. thread, or coroutine) to execute the given function (which must be callable with no arguments).
 The task exits when this function returns.

 .. function:: yieldto(task, args...)

    Switch to the given task.
-The first time a task is switched to, the task's function is called with ``args``.
+The first time a task is switched to, the task's function is called with no arguments.
 On subsequent switches, ``args`` are returned from the task's last call to ``yieldto``.

 .. function:: current_task()